- Home

 Checklist for application

-- Topics to consider: The reason(s) you desire to pursue this infectious diseases residency, your reasons for interest in the PGY2 infectious diseases program at the health system, and personal goals you feel the program would help you accomplish.
+• Topics to consider: The reasons for your interest in a PGY2 infectious diseases program in general and at The University of Kansas Health System and personal goals you feel the program would help you accomplish.

 National matching services (NMS) code: 619955